 - Once the emergency plan is finalized, the whole community should be educated as to what to do, and how they can get information.
 The plan should clearly identify the manner in which the community can contact the emergency team and get or share information.

 - There should be a generator policy and education as to where generators should not be used.
-In Superstorm Sandy, a man ran his generator under a vent to the attic, and the carbon dioxide killed him and his family.
+In Superstorm Sandy, a man ran his generator under a vent to the attic, and the carbon monoxide killed him and his family.
 It would be helpful to know who has a generator and who does not, but needs power for, for example, to keep essential medical equipment operable.

 - Have designated contractors, arranged-for in advance, for such things as tree removal from streets, debris removal, office relocation, generator and fuel storage and portable restroom rental.